lingfennan/android-scan/osi_malloc_report.md

 For instance, let's take `osi_malloc` for example.
 In osi_malloc, if requested size is the size mentioned before (between MAX_SIZE_T - 16 <= size <= MAX_SIZE_T), the osi_malloc will allocate way less memory than expected and that would lead to illegal memory access and SIGSEGV.

-To show the issue I am going to take easy route and modify the JNI mentioned on Android Bluetooth [documentation](https://source.android.com/devices/bluetooth).
-I am just doing this to make my point, as JNI is not part of the Fluoride BT stack, I assume it's fair to use it to trigger issue in Fluoride stack because it's a standalone Bluetooth stack, which could be used other OS than Android.
-Also, on the side note this JNI function could be called by an application leading to the same effects.
+To show the issue I am going to take an easy route and modify the JNI mentioned on Android Bluetooth [documentation](https://source.android.com/devices/bluetooth).
+I am just doing this to make my point, as JNI is not part of the Fluoride BT stack, I assume it's fair to use it to trigger issue in Fluoride stack because it's a standalone Bluetooth stack, which could be used in OS other than Android.
+We consider two attack models:
+1. Attack from an app on the same host.
+The attacker app on the same host could register a SDP record with a very long name against the Fluoride BT stack, which could crash the BT service and causing Denial of Service.
+2. Attack from another bluetooth device.
+The attacker (i.e. SDP client) can abuse the Service Discovery Protocol by sending a very long name against the vulnerable device (i.e. SDP server) and crash the BT service and cause Denial of Service.

 The issue could be triggered in one way by doing this: in the Android source code, in the file `packages/apps/Bluetooth/jni/com_android_bluetooth_sdp.cpp` available [here](https://android.googlesource.com/platform/packages/apps/Bluetooth/+/refs/heads/master/jni/com_android_bluetooth_sdp.cpp#409), which is part of JNI not Fluoride BT stack, in the function `sdpCreateOppOpsRecordNative` - change the length to between `MAX_SIZE_T - 16` - `MAX_SIZE_T`.
 Making this change will trigger the issue in `osi_malloc` of Fluoride BT stack, which is used prolifically in the stack.
 For an instance to show the change in `com_android_bluetooth_sdp.cpp` to trigger the issue, see below:
 ```